Use these paper bag animal puppets craft for kids to help teach the little ones all the diversity in the animal kingdom.

 This is a great opportunity to teach toddlers and preschool kids colors and the names of different animals.

-These animal crafts will help them to create some puppets – a craft they can continue to play with for a long time afterwards.
+These animal crafts will help them to create some easy puppets for kid – a craft they can continue to play with for a long time afterwards.

 Paper Bag Animal Puppets